mobrandtech/mobrand-bulk-api/directlinkbulkapi.rst

  reqDeviceId                    Boolean                   if true, add &idfa= & advid= to the tracking link health                         Integer                     2 is healthy, only healthy offers are shown notes                          String                   Campaign notes, including KPIs.
-Can be null. blackListedSources             String[]             List of sources that have been blacklisted for that offer
+Can be null. blackListedSources             String[]             Sources on this list can't convert on that offer whiteListedSources             String[]             Only sources on this list can convert on that offer
 ======================  ========================  ==============================================================